An easy, sweet 2-Ingredient Fudge recipe that melts in your mouth with a delicious chocolatey and chewy texture.

 How To Make 2-Ingredient Fudge

 This is one of the easiest fudge recipe you’ll find!

 All you need to make a delicious chocolate fudge are 2 ingredients:

-- Chocolate Chips or dark chocolate – the choice of chocolate matters when it comes to fudge.
+- Chocolate Chips or dark chocolate – The choice of chocolate matters when it comes to fudge.
 If you are using poor-quality chocolate chips, don’t expect the fudge to be good.
 I prefer high-quality dessert chocolate with 70% cocoa.
 It has a much stronger chocolate flavor than semi-sweet chocolate chips and less sugar, which balances the added sweetness from condensed milk.
-Of course, you can also use white chocolate with this recipe for vegan white chocolate fudge.
+You can also use white chocolate with this recipe for vegan white chocolate fudge.

 Depending on how thick you love your fudge, you can opt for an 8-inch x 8-inch pan, as seen in the pictures below, or a 9-inch x 11-inch loaf pan.

 The second option makes super thick pieces of fudge, so I prefer the square pan, but it’s up to you.

 Then, line the pan with parchment paper lightly oiled with an oil spray or coconut oil.

 Use some wooden clips to hold the paper on the side of the pan, so it doesn’t fall into the chocolate fudge mixture when you spread it in the pan.